RashimNarayanTiku/instagram/README.md

 # Instagram
-It is a fully functional and Responsive Instagram web clone made in Django (In progress).
+It is a fully functional and responsive Instagram web clone made in Django (In progress).

 The frontend is made with HTML, CSS/Bootstrap and JS/Jquery